Home Gallery Meetings Exhibits Membership Contact

 Come early and/or stay late to paint outdoors at her beautiful Full Stream Farm.

-New activity for 2024-2025!
 In addition to the scheduled programs, two workshops are offered to TAA members on a first come first served basis.
 Registration forms and information, including details and deadlines, will be emailed to members in advance of each workshop.
-Registration forms will also be on hand at the September and October meetings if space in the workshop is still available for the Fall workshop.
-Forms for the Spring workshop will be available at the January and February meetings.
+Registration forms will also be on hand at the program meetings if space in the workshop is still available.
 For any registration payment and form submission questions, contact VP/Programs, Diana Freeman, (803) 493-2113, DianaFreemanArt@gmail.com, 14401 Helmsley Road, Midlothian, VA 23113.
-Registration will initially be opened to members only, and opened to guests if space permits.

 JOIN THE TUCKAHOE ARTISTS ASSOCIATION